andykswong/mugl/README.md

 ## Overview
 `mugl` is a minimal, modern 3D graphics abstraction layer that provides a simplified [WebGPU](https://gpuweb.github.io/gpuweb/)-style low-level graphics API for JavaScript.
-It:
-- supports both WebGPU and WebGL 2.0
-- runs on any modern web browser (WebGL/WebGPU) and React Native mobile app (WebGL)
-- runs on WebAssembly (WASM) with [AssemblyScript](https://www.assemblyscript.org/) binding (WebGL/WebGPU)
+It supports both WebGPU and WebGL 2.0, runs on any modern web browser (WebGL/WebGPU), React Native mobile app (WebGL), and on WebAssembly (WASM) with [AssemblyScript](https://www.assemblyscript.org/) binding (WebGL/WebGPU).

-If you want to use WebGPU from JS or WASM code with fallback to WebGL, `mugl` is for you; If you just want to use WebGL, but would like to avoid the verbosity and state management aspect of WebGL, `mugl` is for you as well.
+## Why `mugl`?
+`mugl` is for you if you want to:
+- render graphics from AssemblyScript / WASM using WebGPU or WebGL
+- use WebGL2 through a minimal modern graphics API that removes the verbosity and state management aspect of WebGL
+- use WebGPU today with fallback to WebGL2

 ## Documentation
-- Latest JavaScript / AssemblyScript interface: [(link)](http://andykswong.github.io/mugl/latest/docs)
+- Latest JavaScript / AssemblyScript API: [Typedoc](http://andykswong.github.io/mugl/latest/docs)
 - Raw WebAssembly API spec: [API.wit](./API.wit), [AssemblyScript imports](./assembly/mugl.ts)

 ## Showcase